acemod/ACE3/docs/wiki/framework/vehicles-framework.md

 ## 1. Engine startup delay

 The engine has to be started before the vehicle can move.
-Delay can be configured per vehicle via config.
+Delay can be configured per class via config or per vehicle via script.
 By default starting the engine takes aprox.
 1 to 2 seconds.

-{% raw %}
+### 1.1 Setting the startup delay by config

 ```cpp
 class CfgVehicles {
     class MyFuelTruck {